See how fast you can get out of debt

 What does this information tell us?
 Two things:

-2.)
-More and more people are spending more than they should, and hefty credit cards are one of the main culprits.
+- More and more people are overspending outside of their earnings, and hefty credit cards are one of the main culprits.

 Tips for Dealing with Multiple Credit Cards

 Having multiple credit cards isn’t unusual.
 Most people have several different ones.
 You might use one credit card for emergency purchases, another for trips to the grocery store and yet another for your everyday purchases.
 You could even have specific store credit cards that are only used in the store.
 For example, these cards could be for an electronic store or clothing store.

-With each new account, however, it becomes more and more difficult to track and manage your bills.
+With each new account, however, it becomes more and more difficult to effectively track and manage your bills.
 Even with apps that combine all of your cards in one helpful location, the process of choosing which one to pay off first can be tricky.
 That’s why we’ve come up with a 3-step plan to help you determine which cards to focus on first and help you with your credit card debt.

 1. Evaluate Your Interest Rates

 If you’ve become burdened by your numerous credit cards and their resulting debts, don’t panic.
 With most credit card interest rates between 18 and 30 percent, it’s no wonder so many people find themselves overwhelmed with credit card debt.
 Instead of panicking at the sight of those dreaded bills, start by looking at the interest rates of each of your credit cards.
 Since high-interest balances grow at a faster rate than low-interest balances, it’s usually a good idea to pay the high-interest ones off first, even if the higher interest cards have less on them than the lower interest ones.
 However, cards that have begun to accumulate penalty interest require particularly urgent action and should take priority over all others.

 2. Look at Your Balances